CARDIOVASCULAR SYSTEM

 - Tunica Adventitia: Collagen fibres; anchors blood vessel to nearby organs; contains vasa vasorum.

-PHYSIOLOGY OF HEART
+PART 2: PHYSIOLOGY OF THE HEART

 Properties of Cardiac Cells